Terracotta-OSS/terracotta-core/README.txt

 have them all compile in one go.
 To be able to do that, svn checkout those projects under "community/devwork".
 List of projects currently recognize are:

-- terracotta-toolkit(-ee)
+- terracotta-toolkit-api
 - ehcache(-ee)
 - quartz(-ee)

-Let say you have terracotta-toolkit-ee under devwork.
-This step will compile core, terracotta-toolkit and terracotta-toolkit-ee all in one command:
+Let say you have ehcache-ee under devwork.
+This step will compile core, ehcache and ehcache-ee all in one command:

 %> mvn clean install -P os -DskipTests

-The profile 'os' is recognized by terracotta-toolkit-ee to include terracotta-toolkit
+The profile 'os' is recognized by ehcache-ee to include ehcache

 ******************************************************************************
 8. Smart build: making the build a bit faster by specify what module was changed.